dimagi/commcare-hq/custom/CONTRIBUTING.rst

 before beginning development.

-This person can answer questions about how to meet the above requirements, and how much effort is practical to require The contributor should check in regularly during the development process with the maintainer to ensure the approach being taken is correct.
+This person can answer questions about how to meet the above requirements, and how much effort is practical to require.
+The contributor should check in regularly during the development process with the maintainer to ensure the approach being taken is correct.
 Submitting large amounts of code for monolithic review is likely to result in a long, painful period of code review.
 Regular check-ins and